catseye/Chrysoberyl/article/HTML5 Installations.md

 This web-based implementation is written in JavaScript.

+Instructions:

-Select an example configuration and click "Start" to watch it evolve.
+Select a example configuration from the "Preset:" dropdown, and click "Start" to watch it evolve.
+Or click "Edit" to provide your own configuration.

 ### noit o' mnain worb